 The temporal filters use the information from the year before and after to identify and correct a pixel misclassification, considered as cases of invalid transitions.
 In a first step, the filter looks for specific cover classes (3, 4, 11, 12, 33) that are not this class in 1985 and were kept unchanged in 1986 and 1987 and then corrects the 1985's value to avoid any regeneration in the first year.
-In a second step, the filter looks at a pixel value in 2021 that for example is not 21 (Agriculture or pasture) but is equal to 21 in 2019 and 2020.
-The value in 2021 is then converted to 21 to avoid any regeneration in the first process looks in a 3-year moving window to correct any value that changed in the middle year and returns to the same class next year.
+In a second step, the filter looks at a pixel value in 2022 that for example is not 21 (Agriculture or pasture) but is equal to 21 in 2020 and 2021.
+The value in 2022 is then converted to 21 to avoid any regeneration in the last year.
+The third process looks in a 3-year moving window to correct any value that changed in the middle year and returns to the same class next year.